howesonp/mysite/input/posts/getting-started.md

 `wyam --recipe Blog --theme CleanBlog`

 That's it.
 Done.
-You should have a nice output folder with translated files
+You should have a nice output folder with translated files.
+I chose to copy the theme files and Razor views from the wyam github repo so I could easily override behaviour and styles as required, and also because I find it easier to understand if I can quickly check the logic.

 Any pipeline customizations can be done in the 'config.wyam' folder...
 I'll add examples as I need to start using them.